ergonode/docs/docs/backend/modules/exporter-shopware-6.md

 ### CustomFieldStep
 Adding and updating the CustomField set on the configuration form.

-Both steps are published by the commands `Ergonode\ExporterShopware6\Domain\Command\Export\CustomFieldExportCommand` who arrive to `Ergonode\ExporterShopware6\Infrastructure\Processor\Process\CustomFiledExportProcess`.
+Both steps are published by the commands `Ergonode\ExporterShopware6\Domain\Command\Export\CustomFieldExportCommand` which arrives to `Ergonode\ExporterShopware6\Infrastructure\Processor\Process\CustomFiledExportProcess`.

 * Find and get CustomField info from Shopware6 in Default Language.
 * Mapping value from Ergonode Base
 * Insert or update CustomField
 * Replace process for other selected languages

-Mapping is a process, we overwrite data from Shopware6 with the Ergonode data.
-CustomField mappers implement `Ergonode\ExporterShopware6\Infrastructure\Mapper\CustomFieldMapperInterface` which allows for the expansion.
+Mapping is a process which overwrites data from Shopware6 with the Ergonode data.
+CustomField mappers implement `Ergonode\ExporterShopware6\Infrastructure\Mapper\CustomFieldMapperInterface` which are left open to be extended.

-When adding or changing a mapper, we must not forget to configure
+When adding or changing a mapper, we must not forget to add configuration to `services.yml` as fallows
 ```yaml
 Ergonode\ExporterShopware6\Infrastructure\Builder\Shopware6CustomFieldBuilder:
     arguments: